scalacenter/scala-3-migration-guide/incompat-3.0/procedure-syntax/README.md

               ^
 ```

-#### Dotty migration rewrite
+#### Scala 3 migration rewrite

-When compiled with Dotty and the `-source:3.0-migration -rewrite` options, the code is rewritten into:
+When compiled with Scala 3 and the `-source:3.0-migration -rewrite` options, the code is rewritten into:

 ```scala
 trait Foo {